linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 For commercial aircraft there are no truly comparable firms.
 We looked at Boeing's own beta prior to its expansion in the defense business and computed the unlevered beta using this estimate.
 For ISDS, we used 17 firms that derived the bulk of their revenues from defense contracting, and computed the average beta and debt-to-equity ratio for these firms.
 The unlevered beta was computed using these averages.
 The values for each of the divisions were estimated using the revenues from each segment and a typical revenue multiple for that type of business.
 The unlevered beta for Boeing as a company in 2000 can be estimated by taking a value-weighted average of the betas of each of the different business areas.
 This is reported in the last column to be 0.8774.

 The equity beta can then be estimated using the debt-to-equity ratio for Boeing in 2000.
-Combining the market value of equity of  $55.20 billion and the value of debt of$ 7.85 billion, and using a 35\% tax rate for the firm, we arrive at the beta for Boeing.
+Combining the market value of equity of  \$55.20 billion and the value of debt of\$ 7.85 billion, and using a 35\% tax rate for the firm, we arrive at the beta for Boeing.

 $$